-1. Authorises the acceptance of the DfE Holiday Activities and Food (HAF) grant of £795,450.
+- 1. Authorises the acceptance of the Department for Education Holiday Activities and Food (HAF) grant of £775,790 - 2.
+Authorises the Director of Children's Services in consultation with the Portfolio Holder for Children and Education to ensure that all necessary actions are carried out in order to co-ordinate and implement the HAF programme.

-- 2. Authorises the Director of Children's Services in consultation with the Portfolio Holder for Children and Education to ensure that all necessary actions are carried out in order to co-ordinate and implement the HAF programme. - 3.
-Authorises the Assistant Director Law and Governance (Monitoring Officer) to complete all requisite legal documentation arising.
+3. Authorises the Assistant Director Law and Governance.
+(Monitoring Officer) to complete all requisite legal documentation arising.